sowbug/happynine/README.md

 ===

 * Generating a new BIP0032 HD wallet
-* [Robohash](http://robohash.org/) icons to help quickly confirm the right wallet is in use
 * Passphrase protection of wallet with 60-second unlock
 * Viewing wallet balances
+* BIP0032 account m/0'/0, which will generate keys m/0'/0/k for any 32-bit k (actually 31-bit, but nobody will get that far).
+* [Robohash](http://robohash.org/) icons to help quickly confirm the right wallet is in use

 What Doesn't Work Yet
 ===